Research group

 Picture of Agilent 1200 HPLC/DAD/ELSD

-This analytical LCMS/TOF system is equipped with a binary pump (up to 5mL/min), a high performance wellplate sampler (0.1 - 100µL), a column oven (up to 100°C) and a diode array detector (80Hz) allowing for simultaneous measurement at wavelengths between 190 and 950nm.
-The backend is an Agilent G6220A accurate mass time-of-flight mass spectrometer (100-3000m/z) enabling the user to determine the molecular composition of the analytes.
+This analytical LCMS/TOF system is equipped with a binary pump (up to 5mL/min), a high performance wellplate sampler (0.1 - 100µL), a column oven (up to 100°C) and a diode array detector (80Hz) allowing for simultaneous measurement at wavelengths between 190 and 450nm.
+The backend is an Agilent 6530 Accurate Mass Q-ToF mass spectrometer enabling the user to determine the molecular composition of the analytes.

 Agilent 1260 LC/DAD/SQ-MS (6120)